felipegutierrez/bidding-system-java/README.md

 ### 1.2 Bid Requests

-The application must forward incoming bid requests by sending a corresponding HTTP POST request to each of the configured bidders with the body in the following JSON format:
+The application must forward incoming bidRequest requests by sending a corresponding HTTP POST request to each of the configured bidders with the body in the following JSON format: